apburt/treeseg/README.md

 ## Installation

-treeseg has been developed and tested on Ubuntu 20.04 LTS only, and has the following dependencies:
+treeseg has been developed and tested on Ubuntu 20.04 LTS only, and is dependent on the following packages:

 * Point Cloud Library (v1.10 or later)
 * Armadillo (v9.8 or later)